 Harmon grew up in a musical family, with his whole family singing and his father being a singer-songwriter.
 He grew up listening to country and blues, which influenced his guitar playing style when he picked it up at 13.

 Moving forward, they will be playing on August 10th at Kilby Court and a handful of shows in September.
 The band is planning to begin recording an independent record early this August.
 It will show a new side of them and showcase who they are as a band and how they’ve progressed in a short amount of time.
-They plan on continuing to play in venues in Utah, and hope to venture out to other states.
-Next spring, they hope to move in together to focus on writing a full-length album.
+They will continue to play in venues in Utah, and hope to venture out to other states.
+Next spring, they plan to move in together to focus on writing a full-length album.